MicrosoftDocs/xamarin-docs/docs/graphics-games/urhosharp/platform/windows.md

 ---
 title: "UrhoSharp Windows Support"
 description: "This document discusses Windows support for UrhoSharp.
-It describes how to create a project, configure and and launch Urho, integrate with WPF, and integrate with UWP." ms.prod: xamarin ms.assetid: A4F36014-AE4E-4F07-A1AC-F264AAA68ACF
+It describes how to create a project, configure and launch Urho, integrate with WPF, and integrate with UWP." ms.prod: xamarin ms.assetid: A4F36014-AE4E-4F07-A1AC-F264AAA68ACF
 author: conceptdev